microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Update-MgOrganizationSettingContactInsight.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

+BODYPARAMETER <IMicrosoftGraphInsightsSettings>: insightsSettings
+  - `[(Any) <Object>]`: This indicates any property can be added to this object.
+  - `[Id <String>]`:
+  - `[DisabledForGroup <String>]`: The ID of an Azure Active Directory group, of which the specified type of insights are disabled for its members.
+Default is empty.
+Optional.
+  - `[IsEnabledInOrganization <Boolean?>]`: true if the specified type of insights are enabled for the organization; false if the specified type of insights are disabled for all users without exceptions.
+Default is true.
+Optional.

 INPUTOBJECT <IIdentityDirectoryManagementIdentity>: Identity Parameter
   - `[AdministrativeUnitId <String>]`: key: id of administrativeUnit